techno-tim/techno-tim.github.io/_posts/2023-06-18-mobile-homelab.md

 ## USB Wireless NIC (Client / WAN / other)

 At this point you should be able to connect to your router and use the internet from the WAN port, but what if you don’t have access to the WAN port?
 This is where a second wireless network device comes into play.
 Let me be clear, this was the most complicated part of this whole project.
 OpenWRT  supports very few USB wireless adapters.
 I tested 8 USB wireless network adapters before I finally found one that worked with OpenWRT.
 I tested name brands, no name brands, USB 2, USB 3, ones with odd antennas, and ones without external antennas at all.
 It turns out that most wireless USB adapters use a Realtek chipset and this does not play well with OpenWRT.
-It was hard to find one without a Realtek chip, but it turns out this tiny little no-name one works great and that’s because it’s based on a Ralink chipset, one that’s very hard to find.
-I’ll have links below if you’re interested.
+It was hard to find one without a Realtek chip, but it turns out [this tiny little no-name one works great](https://amzn.to/3NyP8an) and that’s because it’s based on a Ralink chipset, one that’s very hard to find.

 ![WLAN USB](/assets/img/posts/mobile-homelab-diagram-wlan-usb.jpg)
 _I tested 8 wireless USB NICs before finally finding one that works with OpenWRT_

-So you’ll need to install a few more packages for driver support and after that you should see another NIC in the wireless section.
+So you’ll need to install a few more packages for driver support.
+I chose to install mt7601u-firmware` for this wireless USB NIC.
+After that you should see another NIC in the wireless section.
 This time we’re going to configure it as a client that connects to an existing wireless network, that way you don’t have to physically connect to the WAN port, we’ll connect over wireless.
 We can do this by scanning and connecting to an existing wireless network, and after that  you'll then have a completely functional router that can connect a wireless network and share it with all of your clients!

 I should mention that even though this works fine, this USB NIC  only supports 2.4GHz / Wireless N.  This is generally fast enough for the internet connection but just know that you are going to be limited by the speed of this NIC, which is around 150 Mb/s at most.
 Personally I would only use this option if you can’t physically connect your WAN port to your upstream router.
 As you can see, when I am connected to the WAN via this USB NIC, I can be a lot slower than when it is connected via ethernet cable.

 ![Network Diagram WLAN USB](/assets/img/posts/mobile-homelab-diagram-wlan-usb-diagram.jpg) _Now you should be able to connect your router to an upstream WiFi connection using this NIC!_

 If you can physically connect to the WAN via ethernet, what I would do is disable this NIC or configure it to broadcast the same private network on 2.4Ghz this way you can set your primary NIC to use A/C/N 5 GHz.
 I had to do this to connect my Wyze cam since it only supports 2.4 GHz.
-Yes I take a Wyze cam with me when I travel so that I can keep an eye on the place when I leave and also keep an eye on my pups, Nano and Buddy,
+Yes I take a [Wyze cam](https://amzn.to/467JVi3) with me when I travel so that I can keep an eye on the place when I leave and also keep an eye on my pups, Nano and Buddy,

 ![Security Camera](/assets/img/posts/mobile-homelab-wyze-cam.jpg)
 _I bring a Wyze cam with me to keep an eye on the place!_